Japan is a founding member of the EBRD and an important contributor to the Bank's work.

 Over €192mn donor funds supporting EBRD operations

 8.52% capital share

-Japan-EBRD investment has been especially strong regionally, in Turkey and in Hungary.
-Broken down by industry the joint investment has been strong in energy, industry, commerce and agribusiness, followed by infrastructure and financial institutions.
+Japan-EBRD investment has been especially strong regionally, in Turkey and in Hungary, followed by Poland, and Mongolia.
+Broken down by industry the joint investment has been strong in industry, commerce and agribusiness, followed by sustainable infrastructure and financial institutions.

 Japanese banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in its countries of operations to foreign confirming banks.
 Through the Programme, the EBRD has supported 197 and import transactions of Japanese companies.
 Over 800 confirming banks or bank branches participate in the Programme, 16 of which are Japanese.